linker3000/MeshBop/README.md

 https://meshtastic.org/docs/configuration/radio/channels/
 Once all testing is done, there are two options:
 1. Leave the channel order as it is on the messaging node and all the good things will happen in this private channel.
-2. Use the Radio configuration menu to change the channel order back to the original order, which makes the Longfast (public) channel the default – which is the one to/from which all REDTastic messaging takes place.
+2. Use the Radio configuration menu to change the channel order back to the original order, which makes the LongFast (public) channel the default – which is the one to/from which all REDTastic messaging takes place.

 In other words, if channel order is swapped back to the default, everything sent by REDTastic goes to the public (LongFast) messaging channel.